yurena2027/bedbuddy/README.md

 # BedBuddy: ER Bed Management System
-# Authors: BedBuddy Development Team (Fall 2025, UCCS CS 3300)
+## Authors: BedBuddy Development Team
+(Fall 2025, UCCS CS 3300)
-# Last Updated: 19 November 2025
+## Last Updated: 19 November 2025

-The BedBuddy is a prototype desktop application built for emergency room settings to help track patients and bed availability.
-It combines a Tkinter graphical interface created with a FastAPI backend that connects to a MongoDB Atlas cloud database.
+BedBuddy is a prototype desktop application built for emergency room settings to help track patients and bed availability.
+It combines a Tkinter graphical interface with a FastAPI backend that connects to a MongoDB Atlas cloud database.
 The application demonstrates secure login authentication, patient management, and bed assignment features using modular, testable components that can be expanded into a full system.

 # System Requirements:
 Before running, ensure you have the following:
 1. Python 3.11 - 3.12 installed
-2. MongoDB Atlas account (for cloud Database access)
+2. MongoDB Atlas cluster & URI string
 3. A working internet connection
 4. Git

-# Python version
+### Python Notes:
 Bedbuddy has been tested on Python 3.11 and 3.12, inside a virtual environment to avoid dependency conflicts.
 During testing, there were dependency conflicts with Python version 3.13 and above.
 Please install Python 3.11.x or Python 3.12.x for full compatibility.

-# Packages used:
+### Packages Used:
 * FastAPI - backend framework (Tiangolo, 2025)
+* pymongo - MongoDB driver (MongoDB Inc., 2025)
 * Motor - async MongoDB driver (MongoDB Inc., 2025)
 * passlib[argon2] - secure password hashing (The Passlib Project, 2024)
 * Python-jose - JWT signing and verification (Davis, 2024)